TannaciousXP/spotify-search/prompt.md

   2) mid rated albums and track
   3) low rated albums and track

-  We serve the same ad for ease on the tracks associated with their popularity to see which group ads will get the most clicks.
+  We serve the same ad for eaze on the tracks associated with their popularity to see which group ads will get the most clicks.

   hypothesis: Group 1 will have the most clicks on the ad because they have the most users playing those certain tracks;